rdamarapati/pushpop/README.md

 ### Usage

 The core building blocks of Pushpop are jobs and steps.
 Jobs consist of multiple steps.
-Jobs and steps are defined in a `Pushfile`.
+Jobs are defined in a Ruby file.

-Here's a `Pushfile` that runs a Keen IO analysis every day at midnight, then sends an SMS containing the results:
+Here's a job file that runs a Keen IO analysis every day at midnight, then sends an SMS containing the results:

 ``` ruby
 require 'pushpop'